-mastery and conventional conditions were also found during the final learning task.
-Students under mastery were on-task an average of about 74%, in comparison to the average of 66% for conventional students.
-Variation in time-on-task under mastery conditions was consistently smaller than under conventional conditions for each of the studies.
-Variance in time-on-task under mastery conditions is an average of one-fourth less than under conventional conditions.
+Differences in the mean levels of time-on-task for students under mastery and conventional conditions were also found during the final learning task.
+Students under mastery were on-task an average of about 74%, in comparison to the average of 66 % for conventional groups.
+Variation in time-on-task under mastery conditions was consistently smaller than under conventional conditions.
+In mastery conditions, variance is an average of one-fourth less than what was found under conventional conditions.

 The high levels of time-on-task and small variations under tutoring and mastery conditions were expected.
-Students under tutoring had immediate access to a teacher whenever they had a question or needed additional assistance.
+Students in tutoring conditions had immediate access to a teacher whenever they had a question or needed additional assistance.
 They were able to obtain the help they needed to maintain active involvement in learning during the instructional sessions.
-Under tutoring, students also received feedback/correctives which assured that they entered each successive task with the cognitive behaviors essential to comprehending and participating in the lessons.
+Under tutoring, students also received feedback/correctives which assured that they entered each successive task with the understandings and skills essential to comprehending and participating in the lessons.
 The differences in involvement between mastery and conventional groups can be explained by the availability of feedback/correctives to mastery students.
-At the completion of each learning task, the learning problems of mastery students were identified, and students received individual assistance in correcting mistakes in their original learning.
-As a result of this process, mastery students entered new tasks with the prerequisites for active and productive involvement in learning.
+At the completion of each learning task, the learning problems of mastery group students were identified, and students received individual assistance in correcting mistakes in their original learning.
+As a result of this process, the students in mastery groups entered new tasks with the prerequisites for active and productive involvement in learning.